Monkey Island: Lan Ha Bay Views, Sketchy Climbs & Primate Theft

 Frequently Asked Questions

-What is the best time of day to avoid the monkey aggression on the island?
+What is the best time of day to avoid crowds on the summit?